Miraculous catch of fish: Friedrich Justus Knecht: a parable of the Church

 The object of this miracle which Jesus worked solely for Peter and the other disciples was twofold: 1.
 Like all the other miracles it was meant to increase and confirm the faith of the disciples; 2. it was meant to prepare the disciples, and especially St. Peter, for the apostolic office, which was typified by this miracle.
-Through it Jesus meant to say to His disciples: “Even as just now you put out to sea and cast in your nets, at my bidding, and captured this extraordinary draught, so in the future shall you fish for the souls of men in the sea of this world; and you will have as great a success in that office as you have had just now with your nets, and will bring thousands of souls into the kingdom of God, i. e. the Church.”
+Through it Jesus meant to say to His disciples: "Even as just now you put out to sea and cast in your nets, at my bidding, and captured this extraordinary draught, so in the future shall you fish for the souls of men in the sea of this world; and you will have as great a success in that office as you have had just now with your nets, and will bring thousands of souls into the kingdom of God, i. e. the Church."
 Thus the miraculous draught of fish typifies the apostolic work of the Church of Jesus Christ.
 The sea is the world; the fish are the men living in the world.
 The bark is the Church; the helmsman is Peter (and his successors).
 He steers the bark, and with the help of his companions (the Apostles, and after them the Bishops), casts his net by preaching the doctrine of Christ, and by holy Baptism receives into the Church those who will believe.

+Relationship between the texts

+While it is unlikely John 21 is a rewriting of Luke 5, Dale Allison suggests that they represent variants of the same story originally about the first resurrection appearance to Peter, though he concedes that the case does not remove all reasonable doubt.
+According to Michael Wolter, while there are similarities between Luke 5 and John 21, besides the absolutely required elements of a story concerning a catch of fish in Galilee, there are actually no overlaps between the two.
+Mark Goodacre argues that while there are no verbatim agreements that would suggest a direct literary relationship, the parallels between the texts invite reading the Lukan narrative in light of John.

+Proposed scientific explanation

+In 2024, a theory in the journal Water Resources Research suggested the catch occurred due to seiche-induced mass deaths of fish.
+The related waves induced by westerly winds produce upwelling into the surface mixed layer of colder, oxygen-depleted water.
+If the upwelling occurs soon after the annual thermal stratification, the fish may not escape the oxygenless water that intrudes into the surface mixed layer and ultimately suffocates, dying en masse.
+This results in large numbers of easy-to-collect fish close to the shore described in the biblical narrative.
+The phenomenon is known to occur in the Sea of Galilee also in modern times.